Great turnout for Senator Bayer on November 16th.

 -

 However, property by Northville Downs owners was purchased in October 2022 prior to PUD being made known to public.
-The PUD, if all conditions are met, would allow for a change in use of this property other than what is allowed in the MITC.
+The PUD, if all conditions are met, would allow for a change in use of this property other than what is intended by the MITC.

 -